plus3it/terraform-aws-tardigrade-org-new-account-replace-scp/README.md

 Steps to run via the CLI

 1. Install and configure aws cli.
-2. Set AWS_PROFILE and AWS_DEFAULT_REGION (account and region that can assume the role and run commands from)
+2. Set AWS_PROFILE and AWS_DEFAULT_REGION (account and region that can run commands to attach and detach organizational policies)
 3. Review the options for the script and run

 ### Script Options